Patashu/break_infinity.js/README.md

 # break_infinity.js
 A replacement for decimal.js for incremental games who want to deal with very large numbers (bigger in magnitude than 1e308, up to as much as 1e(9e15) ) and want to prioritize speed over accuracy.</br>
-If you want to prioritize accuracy over speed, please use decimal.js instead.
+If you want to prioritize accuracy over speed, please use decimal.js instead.</br>
+If you need to handle numbers as big as 1e(1.79e308), try break_break_infinity.js, which sacrifices speed to deal with such massive numbers.

 https://github.com/Patashu/break_infinity.js